astronomer/docs/astro/astro-architecture.md

 A _Workspace_ is a collection of Deployments that can be accessed by a specific group of users.
 You can use a Workspace to group Deployments that share a business use case or environment trait.
 For example, your data science team might have a dedicated Workspace with two Deployments within it.
 Workspaces don't require any resources to run and are only an abstraction for grouping Deployments and configuring user access to them.
 All Deployments must belong to a Workspace.

-When more users from your company join Astro, you can assign them [Workspace roles](user-permissions.md#workspace-roles) that include varying levels of access to your Deployments.
+You can assign new users [Workspace roles](user-permissions.md#workspace-roles) that include varying levels of access to your Deployments.

 ### Cluster

 A _cluster_ on Astro is a Kubernetes cluster that hosts the infrastructure required to run Airflow environments, also known as [Deployments](#deployment) in Astro.
-You can either use a pre-configured cluster, known as a standard cluster, or create a cluster for exclusive use by your team, known as a [dedicated cluster](create-dedicated-cluster.md).
+You can either use a pre-configured cluster, called a standard cluster, or create a cluster for exclusive use by your team, called a [dedicated cluster](create-dedicated-cluster.md).
 For both cluster types, Astro manages all underlying infrastructure and provides secure connectivity options to all data services in your ecosystem.

 ### Organization